When I was in college, I would spend hours hiking the coast and mountains taking pictures of all the animals I found in my little haven.

 It was worth it, truly one of the most memorable days of my life.

-It was amazing to share the passion my classmates had for wildlife rescue.
-Witnessing the sacrifice it takes to make a place for the wild in a world over run by humanity.
+What an amazing opportunity, to share the passion my classmates had for wildlife rescue.
+Witnessing the sacrifice it takes to make a place for the wild, in a world over run by humanity.